Clarence Wijewardena: Personal life

 Clarence Wijewardena was born on 3 August 1943, in Haputale, Sri Lanka, to an estate medical practitioner.
 His family moved to Batugedara, Ratnapura, and Clarence abandoned a budding career as a planter to pursue music full-time.
 He completed education from Weeraparakrama College, Yatawatta and Hatton Highland College.

 He married Sheela Ramadasa and they had one daughter, Amila Priyadarshani.

-Wijewardena died on 13 December 1996, at the age of 53, in Sri Lanka after a long struggle against ruptured gastric ulcers and gangrene due to acute Diabetes.
+Wijewardena died on 13 December 1996, at the age of 53, in Sri Lanka after a long struggle against ruptured gastric ulcers and gangrene due to acute diabetes.

 Career in musical bands

 Moonstones

 Wijewardena formed the Moonstones at the age of 21 with Annesley Malewana as lead vocalist.
 Managed by an advertising icon, Sri Sangabo Corea, the group recorded several songs, which aired on the Saturday Star program in 1966.

-The young musicians were mentored by Sri Sangabo Corea, together with veteran Radio Ceylon/SLBC broadcasters Vernon Corea and Vijaya Corea.
+The young musicians were mentored by Sri Sangabo Corea, together with veteran Radio Ceylon/SLBC broadcaster Vernon Corea.
+Vijaya Corea, gave all the radio exposure that introduced their music to the ears of the listeners and was a guide, a listening ear, mentor and encouragement in all their endeavours, throughout.

+Clarence recorded songs for each of their immediate family members in gratitude.

 Their 1968 debut EP "Mango Nanda" was released on the JVPC007 Philips label selling up to 5,000 copies.
 It included the songs Mango Nanda, Ruwan Puraya, Seetha Ude and Menike.
 Their second release "More Hits by the Moonstones" came out in November that year, on the Sooriya label and included the hits Kalu Mama, Rosa Male, Ramani and Goyam Kapanawa.
 Later the song Mango Nanda was selected the best Sinhala song by the Hit Parade program on Radio Ceylon as well.
 In 1969, the Moonstones welcomed female vocalist Indrani Perera who sang lead on the best selling hit Dilhani.
 Wijewardena himself only sang lead on Dileepa Podi Puthu an adaptation of a poem written by Karunaratne Abeysekera to his son.

 During the 'Moonstones' era, Wijewardena, who performed as a composer and music director, became a singer.
 Wijewardena took the initiative to start a three-member band, he was a self taught guitarist.
 However, later the 'Moonstones' were formed with Annesley playing the key role as lead singer.
-After he left the Moonstones in 1970, he held a musical show in Moratuwa with Shanaka Perera and Wijith Peiris and the show was named as "Breakaways from the Moonstones".
+After he left the Moonstones in 1970, he held a musical show in Moratuwa with Chanaka Perera and Wijith Peiris and the show was named as "Breakaways from the Moonstones".
 The late Mike Goonesekera took over the reins of the Moonstones after the departure of Clarence.